 If a surgeon nicks a person’s bowel while performing a surgery near the bowel, realizes the mistake, and fixes it immediately, it is going to be hard to prove medical malpractice.

 It must be proven that the surgeon acted in a negligent way during a procedure.
 As we pointed out, not every cause of bowel perforations is surgery-related and this is a known risk of many surgeries.

 If you or a loved one has suffered from a bowel perforation that happened during a medical procedure, please seek legal assistance.
-At the Weitz Firm, we will review your case to examine whether or not you may have a medical malpractice case.
+At The Weitz Firm, LLC, we will review your case to examine whether or not you may have a medical malpractice case.
 If you are not sure about your case, it is always a good idea to have a qualified attorney look it over.
-We want to make sure you get the compensation you deserve, including medical expenses coverage, lost income if you cannot work, pan and suffering damages, as well as punitive damages.
+We want to make sure you get the compensation you deserve, including medical expenses coverage, lost income if you cannot work, pain and suffering damages, as well as punitive damages.
 When you need a bowel perforation attorney in Philadelphia, you can contact us for a free consultation by clicking here or calling 267-587-6240.